Senate IRP Transition

 The majority of proposals that take effective 24W would normally be submitted in 2023-24.
 For which session will those proposals (the ones submitted and approved in 2023-24) be configured in WD?

-We would try to get all of the required changes configured for 24W.
+IRP will attempt to get all of the required changes configured for 24W.
 Items that don’t make it in before Launch 2 will need to be reviewed on a case-by-case basis to determine when they can be added.
-We don’t currently have a set date when updates will be allowed in production after Launch 2.

 What are the launch dates for Workday Student?